IanHG/gpm/README.md

 }
 ```
 Here `<stack-path>` is the directory where you want your software stack to be installed,
-_i.e._ where all binaries, modulefiles, etc. are to placed.
+_i.e._ where all binaries, modulefiles, etc. are to be placed.

 To __initialize__ a sofware stack with the this `config.lua` run:
 ```bash